 Anders Ericsson describes in his book "Peak: How to Master Almost Anything" a method to master or at least become good at any skill.
 This method has four steps:

 - Practice with intense focus (more frequent, shorter sessions but with no distraction)

 - Get immediate feedback from an expert

-- Constantly push your boundaries beyond your current ability (only by this adaptation will occur)
+- Constantly push your boundaries beyond your current ability (adaptation will only occur by doing this)